DavidAlmonacid/frequently-used-character-keys/ROADMAP.md

 - [ ] Improve the font weight of the character in the toast

+- [ ] Improve composition by separating some parts into its own component

 - [ ] (Optional) Try to add a CLI to the app

 - [ ] Add app desktop icon